end2endzone/libArgvCodec/README.md

 However, few of them are actually developed to help a user passing arguments from one application to another.
 The libArgvCodec library includes arguments and command line encoder and decoder (codecs) that are designed for this particular purpose.

-Transferring local variable values to another application through command line arguments is not something that occurs pretty often but if you ever have to deal with this situation, the libArgvCodec library can help you avoid typical encoding pitfalls.
+Transferring local variable values to another application through command line arguments is not something that occurs pretty often but if you ever have to deal with this situation, this library can help you avoid typical encoding pitfalls.